 This Mom's Menu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post may be sponsored or contain affiliate links but all opinions are my own.
 I may earn money from purchases made through the links shared here (at no additional cost to you)

-Strawberry shortcake is one of summer's delicacies in my opinion.
-This cake has all the flavors of typical strawberry shortcake, all while being keto-friendly and gluten-free!
+Strawberry shortcake is one of the summer's delicacies in my opinion.
+This cake has all the flavors of a typical strawberry shortcake, all while being keto-friendly and gluten-free!

 What you'll need: